healthchecks/healthchecks/templates/docs/cloning_checks.md

 # Cloning Checks

-You can individually clone individual checks SITE_NAME from the "Check Details"
+You can clone individual checks from the "Check Details"
 page:

 ![The "Create a Copy" button](IMG_URL/create_copy.png)